 CurrentBody LED mask vs Omnilux Contour Anti-Aging LED Light Therapy mask

 While again it's not one that I've tried, the Omnilux Contour Anti-Aging LED Light Therapy does actually seem pretty similar to the CurrentBody LED mask.
 It has a similar price at $395/£299, comes with a soft flexible casing meant to contour to your face (hence the name, I imagine) and uses both red and near-infrared wavelengths during treatments.

 My Imperfect Life's verdict on the CurrentBody Skin LED Light Therapy Mask

 So should you buy the CurrentBody Skin LED Light Therapy Mask?
 If you don't mind the investment and are looking for a healthy natural glow to the skin, I would say 100% yes.

-As a beauty editor, I've used a whole number of different products and gadgets for glowy skin, and while I do have a set of favorites that do the job admirably, this mask leaves me with that fresh facial look that I've seldom experienced from other products.
+As a beauty editor, I've used a whole number of different products and gadgets for glowy skin, and while I do have a set of favorites that do the job admirably (like the Therabody Theraface Pro, which I think is my favorite of the lot), this mask leaves me with that fresh facial look that I've seldom experienced from other products.

 Of course, topical products help to quench and leave a dewy finish and I have used other gadgets that have plumped my skin nicely, but this gives a fully natural glow that I can notice straightaway when I wake up in the morning.
 As for its anti-ageing benefits, I've not got enough experience with fine lines and wrinkles to be able to speak much to that aspect of it yet, but with the results I've already seen I'm hoping continued use of the mask can help me to live out my JLo aspiration when I get to my 50s—well when it comes to my skin anyway...